-There are a plethora of rear cycling lights available which can be used 24/7 to improve visibility in conditions such as fog, low light and rain.
+There are a plethora of rear bike lights available which can be used 24/7 to improve visibility in conditions such as fog, low light and rain.
 In fact, many brands recommend using rear lights to promote safer cycling as well as improve awareness among motorists.

 Scroll down to see Cyclingnews’ roundup of the best rear lights available to buy this year, and jump here for our guide on what to look for in a rear cycling light